-Faculty members in BSS conduct research at the individual, family, organization, community, population, and policy levels.
-Areas of expertise include:
+Faculty members in BSS conduct research at the individual, family, organization, community, population, and policy levels, including:

 - Basic research to elucidate cognitive, affective, and genetic variabes that influence health behavior